Rupert Baxter

 Rupert J. Baxter is a fictional character in the Blandings stories by P. G. Wodehouse.
-Often called the Efficient Baxter, he is Lord Emsworth's secretary, and an expert on many things, including Egyptian scarabs.
-He invariably wears his rimless spectacles, suspects everyone of being an impostor, and is, as his epithet suggests, extremely efficient.
+Often called the Efficient Baxter, he is Lord Emsworth's secretary (although he routinely loses and regains this job), and an expert on many things, including Egyptian scarabs.
+He invariably wears his rimless spectacles, suspects many castle guests of being impostors (very often accurately and with good reason), and is, as his epithet suggests, extremely efficient.

 Character

 Baxter is an efficient and practical individual.
 He likes order, and despises Lord Emsworth's fuzzy mind and lifestyle.
 He sees himself as a man destined to bring order to Blandings, and is proud of his position as de facto ruler of one of England's largest houses.
 It is this pride which brings him back time and again to Blandings, despite the better pay and working conditions available to him in the household of Mr J. Horace Jevons, his employer before and after his reigns at Blandings, a man who treats him with the respect, and even obsequiousness, he demands; Mr Jevons' financial advice also allows Baxter to treble his savings.